 Excused absences are normally those resulting from illnesses, injury, family emergencies, family funerals, and court responsibilities.
 An excused absence gives the student the opportunity to make up work that has been missed during the absence.
-Students will have one day to make up missed work for each excused absence.
-Weekends count for two make-up days.
+Students will have two days to make up missed work for each excused absence.
+Saturday and Sunday count as two make-up days.
+Each day during a long weekend (3-4 days off) and/or a break counts as a make-up day.

 If a student is present when work is assigned, he/she is responsible for turning in the work upon his/her return to school, regardless of how many school days were missed.
 If a student is absent during the day a major project is due or test is given, the student must turn in the project and/or take the test on the first day he/she returns.
 Whenever possible, medical/dental appointments should be scheduled after school, on school holidays, or during vacation periods.